 - Metropark Hotel Mongkok: A modern 4-star hotel that’s a short stroll away from Mong Kok’s coolest attractions and Prince Edward MTR Station.
 Rooms are newly-renovated with elegant design touches that betray its price point.

 - Cordis, Hong Kong: An elegant 5-star luxury hotel that rises among the finest on Hong Kong.
 Spacious guestrooms offer spectacular views over the city.
 The two-Michelin-starred Ming Court, a fine-dining Cantonese restaurant, sits below.

-✔ Best neighbourhood for boutique shopping & great mid-range/luxury hotels
+✔ Best neighbourhood to stay in Hong Kong for boutique shopping & great mid-range/luxury hotels

 If you love to shop, there’s no better area in Hong Kong to base yourself than its consumerist heart of Causeway Bay.
 From Times Square to Lee Gardens, Causeway Bay’s the perfect place to unload some HK$ on all the latest designer fashions.